Find Grad Schools

 7 Yearly Graduations

 Virginia Commonwealth University is the 12th most popular school in the nation for students seeking a master's degree in anatomy.
-The average in-state tuition for full-time undergraduates is $12,850 per year, while in-state graduate students, on average, pay $13,404 per year.
+Roughly 29,000 attend the school each year.
+The average in-state tuition for full-time undergraduates is $12,472 per year, while in-state graduate students, on average, pay $12,618 per year.
 During the most recent year for which we have data, 7 people received their master's degree in anatomy from VCU.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 63% were women.

 5 Yearly Graduations

 The 13th most popular school in the country for anatomy majors who are seeking their master's degree is Ohio State University - Main Campus.
-The average in-state tuition for full-time undergraduates is $11,826 per year, while in-state graduate students, on average, pay $12,515 per year.
+Each year, around 61,300 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $11,525 per year, while in-state graduate students, on average, pay $12,092 per year.
 During the most recent year for which we have data, 5 people received their master's degree in anatomy from Ohio State.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+About 57% of this group were women, and 43% were students from an underrepresented racial-ethnic group.

 #14